silnrsi/wstr/src/content/docs/topics/fonts/evaluating-fonts.md

 Does the font have the necessary alternatives and features needed for the languages being written with it?
-Are the default settings for these features ppropriate?
+Are the default settings for these features appropriate?

 ### Uniqueness

 No two different sequences that are not officially canonically equivalent should render to the same correct visual representation.
-For example if two on###interacting diacritics are stored in different orders then they should not render the same, unless Unicode says those sequences are canonically equivalent.
+For example if two non-interacting diacritics are stored in different orders then they should not render the same, unless Unicode says those sequences are canonically equivalent.
 Generally one of the sequences should look different in some way, for example with the insertion of a dotted circle.